rolling-scopes-school/core-js-conditions-n-loops-tasks/README.md

    Implement the function by any way and verify your solution by running tests until the failed test become passed (green).

-8. Run `npm test` in command line.
+8. Save the solution and run `npm test` in command line.
 If everything is OK you can try to resolve the next task.

 ## Submit to [rs app](https://app.rs.school/)